JCocola/Spiked_GenerativePriors/README.md

 # Nonasymptotic Guarantees for Low-Rank Matrix Recovery with Generative Priors

-This repository contains the accompanying code for the NeurIPS paper:
+This repository contains the accompanying code for the NeurIPS 2020 paper:

-**_Nonasymptotic Guarantees for Low-Rank Matrix Recovery with Generative Priors_**
+**_Nonasymptotic Guarantees for Spiked Matrix Recovery with Generative Priors_**
+📄 *Advances in Neural Information Processing Systems 33 (NeurIPS 2020)*
+👥 *Authors: Jorio Cocola, Paul Hand, Vlad Voroninski*

-**⚠ Note:** This repository does *not* include the full paper—only the code used for experiments.
-The full paper can be accessed at the following link:
+**⚠ Note:** This repository contains only the code used for experiments and *does not include the full paper*.
+The paper can be accessed here:
 🔗 [NeurIPS Proceedings](https://proceedings.neurips.cc/paper/2020/hash/ad62cfd33e3870262d6bf5331c1f13b0-Abstract.html)

+## Summary

+This work studies rank-one matrix recovery under a generative prior, proving non-asymptotic guarantees with optimal sample complexity (up to logarithmic factors).
+We analyze the recovery problem under both Wishart and Wigner spiked matrix models, showing that generative network priors may eliminate the computational-to-statistical gap observed in sparse PCA.
+Our theoretical results establish a favorable optimization landscape for nonlinear least squares when the sample size scales with the input dimensionality of the generative model.

 ## Requirements